 If you’re an online retailer, you’re probably more interested in how much you’re selling than any non-financial Goals.
 It’s possible to track your site’s sales in Google Analytics, using ecommerce tracking.

 Ecommerce tracking works in a similar way to Goal tracking.
 The main difference is that you’ll need to add a specific piece of code to your receipt page.

 Again, the set-up process will vary depending on how your site was built.
 For most people, it can be a tad tricky, so it’s a job that’s often left to a developer (or us, perhaps?).

-Our expert team of digital marketing consultants are fully adept at setting up Analytics goals, ecommerce tracking and are able to make sense of your data.
+Our expert team of digital marketing consultants are fully adept at setting up Analytics goals, ecommerce tracking, and telephone call tracking and are able to make sense of your data.
 If you want to make the most of Google Analytics for your online presence, get in touch.